 The current strategies for preserving privacy rely on replacing actual identifiers with pseudonyms, which still allows tracking over time and space.
 In 2013, the largest Japanese train company announced its intention to sell its passenger dataset to third-party companies (Avoine et al., 2014) (Megan Geuss, 2013); they planned to anonymize the data by replacing sensitive information such as the card-owner's name and residence with an anonymous ID.
-Still, there is a significant risk of privacy violations since each card is individually identifiable and still associated with one (seemingly unknown) individual.
-By simply analyzing patterns of individuals and combining those patterns with other datasets it has been shown that the identification of an individual person is still possible (Avoine et al., 2014).
+Obviously, this is not enough for protecting privacy.
+By simply analyzing patterns of an individual card and combining those patterns with other datasets it has been shown that the identification of an individual person is still possible (Avoine et al., 2014).
 Numerous studies have been conducted on re-identifying formerly anonymized individuals, and they have shown that it is often not difficult to do so (Fechner & Kray, 2012), (Avoine et al., 2014).
-Additionally, it has been demonstrated that auxiliary data can be used to re-identify individuals in datasets that appeared perfectly anonymized on their own (Fechner & Kray, 2012) (Emam et al., n.d.).
+It has been demonstrated that auxiliary data can be used to re-identify individuals in datasets that appeared perfectly anonymized on their own (Fechner & Kray, 2012) (Emam et al., n.d.).
+More is needed.
 K-anonymity (Wang et al., 2014) and differential privacy (Goos et al., 2008) (Mir et al., 2013) are two of the more common approaches used in the geospatial sciences, with the aim of maximizing the value of dataset containing location information, while minimizing the chances of identifying individuals or groups in the data.

 As k-anonymization is one of the most widely used methods for anonymizing all identifiers, we explore this method in this paper.
 Stanciu et al. (2020) have previously developed a technique based on k-anonymity that effectively ensures that every identifier is converted into a pseudonym that is assigned to at least k-1 other card identifiers.
-Data cannot be traced back to a single individual using this method; instead, data can be traced back only to a group of k individuals, we call this technique detection k-anonymity.
-Although privacy-preserving options exist, it is still unclear to what extent they are effective in preserving geoprivacy.
+Data cannot be traced back to a single individual using this method; instead, data can be traced back only to a group of k individuals.
+We call this technique detection k-anonymity.
+Although privacy-preserving options exist, it is still unclear to what extent detetction k-anonymity is effective in the case of preserving geoprivacy.

 Against this backdrop, this paper examines to what extent and under which conditions we can accurately apply detection k-anonymity to counting passengers who travel on a particular subway line while ensuring that data cannot be traced back to an individual.
 In the case study, we applied detection k-anonymity on the dataset of trips made on the Beijing subway system using smart cards to check in or check out travelers.
 We used this data as the ground truth to evaluate the balance between privacy preservation and the accuracy when counting trips.